julemai/basin-fabric/regions/wq-ca-mai/README.md

 have RDRS-v2.1 forcings for.
 Then we want to add the information of co-located (Q) stations.

+The basins have to fullfil the following criteria:
+* Have C observations of any solute (soluble P, TP, nitrate, or TN) between 1980 and 2018
+* C basin can not be entirely located above 60N (no DEM)
+* Basin needs to be smaller than 10,000 km2
+* We will later potentially also have to exclude the basins smaller than 300 km2 but for now we keep them.

 All this can be done by running:
 ```
 python ../regions/wq-ca-mai/shapefiles/get_data.py